Tancred of Galilee

 Tancred of Galilee (also Tancred the Marquis; c.
-1075 – 5 or 12 December 1112) was an Italian nobleman of Frankish origin, counted amongst the four main leaders of the First Crusade.
+1075 – 5 or 12 December 1112) was one of the four main leaders of the First Crusade.
 He is credited as the first Christian to enter Jerusalem after its conquest in 1099.
-Present at the foundation of the Kingdom of Jerusalem, Tancred became Prince of Galilee and regent of the Principality of Antioch in his uncle Bohemond's behalf.
-He then married princess Cecilie of France, thus becoming son-in-law to King Philip I of the Franks, and brother-in-law to King Fulk of Jerusalem (Cecilie's half-brother).
+Present at the foundation of the Kingdom of Jerusalem, Tancred became Prince of Galilee and regent of the Principality of Antioch in the name of his uncle Bohemond I. He then married Cecile of France.

 Despite his usual misidentification as an Italo-Norman, it is well established that Tancred's link to the Norman House of Hauteville was solely through his mother Emma (a sister of Bohemond I of Antioch).
 His long debated paternal lineage, on the other hand, has since been placed in the Northern-Italian ruling house of the Aleramids, a family of Frankish origin.

 His first biography, the Gesta Tancredi (c.
 1120) by Ralph of Caen, was later fictionalized by Torquato Tasso in Jerusalem Delivered (1581), followed by Claudio Monteverdi in Il combattimento di Tancredi e Clorinda (1624), by Voltaire in Tancrède (1760), and by Gioachino Rossini in Tancredi (1813), among many others.
 His imagined portrait has also been represented throughout European art history, including by Tintoretto, Lorenzo Lippi, Nicolas Poussin, Luca Giordano, and others.

 Origin

-Insertion in the House of Hauteville

-Tancred the Marquis (Tancredi Marchisio) was probably born in Southern Italy to Odo "the Good Marquis" and Emma of Hauteville, daughter of Robert Guiscard and his first wife Alberada of Buonalbergo.
+Tancred the Marquis (Tancredi Marchisio) was most likely born in Southern Italy to Odo "the Good Marquis" and Emma of Hauteville, daughter of Robert Guiscard and his first wife Alberada of Buonalbergo.
 Two early authors (Ralph of Caen and Orderic Vitalis), mistook Emma for Guiscard's sister, leading Fulcher of Chartres and Jacques de Vitry to conclude that Tancred was a cousin and not a nephew of Bohemond I of Antioch.
-Almost every other author (including William of Tyre, Albert of Aix and Marino Sanuto the Elder) consider Tancred a nephew of Bohemond, and son of his sister ("Tankradus sororis filius Boemundi" in Aix, and "ex sorore nepos" in Tyre and Sanuto).
+Almost every other author (including William of Tyre, Albert of Aix and Marino Sanuto the Elder) consider Tancred a nephew of Bohemond, and son of his sister.
 According to David Crawley, this last interpretation is the most plausible considering Tancred's youth at the time of the First Crusade (much younger than his uncle Bohemond).